CatenaTools/catena-public-docs/installation/aws-ec2.md

 Starting from scratch, deploying Catena to AWS on a single EC2 instance is estimated to take **30-45 minutes**.

 ## What Is Amazon EC2?
-[Amazon EC2](https://aws.amazon.com/ec2/) stands for Amazon Elastic Cloud Compute.
-It is Amazon's offering for creating and running virtual machines, called instances, in the cloud.
+[EC2](https://aws.amazon.com/ec2/) stands for Elastic Cloud Compute.
+It is Amazon's offering for creating and running virtual machines, called _instances_, in the cloud.

 ## Deployment Instructions
 {% partial file="/_partials/install-catena/obtain-catena-source.md" /%}